mihaislobozeanu/queryT/README.md

 # queryT
-> A query text builder that depends upon the available query parameters. queryT.js is small and has no dependencies and it is inspired by the simplicity and efficiency of the [doT](http://olado.github.io/doT/index.html).
+> A query text builder that depends upon the available query parameters. queryT.js is small, it has no dependencies and it is inspired by the simplicity and efficiency of the [doT](http://olado.github.io/doT/index.html).

 ## Tokens